thundergolfer/thundergolfer.github.io/collections/_posts/2021-06-25-a-basic-python-bazel-toolchain.md

 The `py_interpreter.bzl` module will define a repository rule that executes at WORKSPACE evaluation time to produce an external Bazel repository with two Bazel targets:

-1. `:interpreter` - a 'filegroup' rule exposing a single file, the executable interpreter binary
+1. `:interpreter` - a 'filegroup' rule exposing a single file, the executable interpreter binary.
 2. `:files` - also a 'filegroup' rule, containing a bunch of files that a needed by the interpreter, such as C header files, the stdlib modules, and other stuff.

 These get used to create a `py_runtime` target, which is a special Bazel rule that "Represents a Python runtime used to execute Python code."